When do kittens open their eyes?

 When do kittens start using the litter box?

 Kittens usually being imitating their mother in the box at around 3-4 weeks, though they may also play or sleep in the litter at this stage and have accidents while learning.
-See Teaching a Kitten to Use the Litter Box for tips on litter training.

 At what age should kittens be adopted out?

 Kittens can be adopted out as early as 8 weeks, but ideally they should stay with their mothers and siblings for at least 12, as this is better for their long-term health and socialization.